 Successful completion of the Automotive Service Technician Foundation Program results in the student acquiring credit for Level 1 AST technical training and 450 work-based hours, and eligibility to move into Level 2 Apprenticeship training once they have a sponsor.

 There is Reading week included in this program that will occur in the last week of February of every year (exact dates will vary).

 Students can find employment as Automotive Service Technicians, Automotive Dealership Service Managers, Automotive Salespersons, or Automotive Business or Dealership Owners.

 Fees: Current Fee Schedule

 Based on the results of the assessment(s), applicants may be required to participate in an assessment interview to determine admissibility.
-Interview may be conducted via teleconference if necessary.
+Interviews may be conducted virtually if necessary.

 - Students must provide Personal protective equipment (safety glasses, steel-toed boots, gloves, coveralls, etc.)

-- The program is affiliated with the Industry Training Authority and Peace River South School District 59, School District 60 and School District 81.
+- The program is affiliated with the Industry Training Authority and School District 59, School District 60, School District 81 and School District 87.

 - As NLC’s South Peace campus is connected to the Dawson Creek High School - South Peace campus, the Criminal Records Review Act requires that all students over the age of 19 before classes begin must complete a Schedule Type B Criminal Record Check (CRC).
 Costs related to the CRC will be paid by the College; please contact the NLC Admissions Officer for more information.